kittykatattack/smoothie/README.md

 smoothe out all the frames in-between by interpolating sprite positions.

-(Important!
-This library targets Pixi v3.0.11, which is the most stable version of Pixi, and is the only version I can recommend using.
-This library will eventually be upgraded for Pixi v4 when the v4 branch matures.)
+This library targets Pixi v5.x

 Table of contents
 -----------------